ModulrCloud/Modulr/readme.md

 3. **Auto-Fee System:** Dynamically adjusts fees based on token value and network activity.
 4. **Fee Reduction Voting:** Users and partners can vote to reduce fees temporarily if token values become overinflated.
 5. **No-Fee Model:** Partners and co-chains can opt to charge no fees, though this forfeits emission-based rewards.
 This supports non-profit initiatives.

 ---

-### Transaction and Scalability Considerations

-1. **Encouraging Collaboration:** Developers are incentivize to use established tokens like USP to minimize market fragmentation.
-2. **Scalable Design:** Token-sharing mechanisms ensure rewards align with chain activity, promoting a sustainable ecosystem.

----